Kalmyks: Religion

-Other policies the Tsarist government implemented sought to gradually weaken the influence of the lamas.
+Other policies the Tsarist government implemented after the abolition of the Kalmyk Khanate in 1771, sought to gradually weaken the influence of the lamas.
 For instance, the government limited Kalmyk contact with Tibet.
 In addition, the Tsar began appointing the Šajin Lama (title of the High Lama of the Kalmyks).
 Further, the economic crises that resulted from settler encroachment forced many monasteries and temples to close and lamas to adopt a secularized lifestyle.
-The success of this policy is borne out by the decrease in the number of Kalmyk monasteries in the Volga region during the 19th century (Loewenthal, 1952 citing Riasanovsky, 1929).
+The success of this policy is borne out by the decrease in the number of Kalmyk monasteries in the Volga region during the 19th century.